 TENS has also been used to treat dementia by altering neurotransmitter activity and increasing brain activity that is thought to reduce neural degeneration and stimulate regenerative processes.
-Input from physician specialty societies and academic medical centers were generally in agreement that TENS is investigational for the management of conditions such as dementia.
+TAPS is a similar treatment used for essential tremor and action tremor due to Parkinson disease.
+The use of TENS or TAPS for the treatment of dementia is considered investigational.